sukolenvo/2024duCTF/solve/sssshhhh/index.md

 When we try to ssh to it we see that it requires a password.
 So lets open in [Ghidra](https://ghidra-sre.org/) and see if we can find it.

 `main` function has calls `startLogger()` and `RunSSH()`.
-Second one is interesting - it should initialise user accounts somehow.
+Second call is interesting - it should initialise user accounts somehow.
 In code there are a lot of references to https://github.com/charmbracelet/ssh which is a go package for embeded ssh server.
-In the documentation and examples of the library we can see how usually password authentication is configured https://pkg.go.dev/github.com/gliderlabs/ssh#PasswordAuth so we know what to look for.
+In the documentation and examples of the library we can see how usually password authentication is configured https://pkg.go.dev/github.com/gliderlabs/ssh#PasswordAuth, so we know what to look for.

 Two interesting lines in `RunSSH()` that caught my eye: